 User Experience is Key

 The easiest way for legal tech companies to get senior attorneys on board a new product is to invest in a user experience design that communicates the product was designed with them in mind.
 This means following modern software design principles to create an interface that is clean and readable with enough information density to be useful but without so much that it becomes overwhelming.
+An example of a software that has a struck the correct balance with their user interface is named Arcules.
+The IoT Video Security system they use has a concise user interface.
 It means using a consistent design language across the product so that users have a minimal number of interactions to memorize.
 It means putting all important functionality in the open so that users do not have to attach Post-Its to their monitors reminding them how to hunt down features they use daily.

 The second big question is whether the product was designed with lawyers in mind.
 This question encompasses two main concerns.
 First, the software engineers who code legal technology usually are not lawyers themselves and have no experience working at a law firm or in a legal department.
 Though lawyers and engineers are both professional problem solvers, they are trained in very different, sometimes conflicting, methodologies.
 This means that when attorneys’ needs are described to engineers too generally, they can arrive at solutions that are not intuitive for attorneys to use.
 Instead, engineers work best when they understand the problems they are solving as specifically as possible, and, while it may seem a waste of time to explain the minutiae of legal practice to software engineers, this ultimately is what they need to know to produce their best work.

 Second, law firms and legal departments have too often bought “hand-me-down” software designed for other types of businesses only to find that it is not well adapted for legal practice.
 A current example of this is project management software: Most of these types of systems are designed with middle managers in mind, helping them keep a team of workers on task who otherwise would need close supervision.
-While software like this offers some value to attorneys, the specific problem it is designed to solve is not a significant one in most legal workplaces because attorneys are trained to work autonomously and do not need to be micromanaged.
+While software like this offers some value to attorneys, and for those that it could there are many training courses available to help master it (such as www.acuitytraining.co.uk/white-paper/microsoft-project-for-beginners/), the specific problem it is designed to solve is not a significant one in most legal workplaces because attorneys are trained to work autonomously and do not need to be micromanaged.
 To the extent that law firms and legal departments could improve their productivity by investing in general-use business-to-business software, they have largely already done so.
+They can help themselves with this by researching 2020s best business software to keep them ahead of the game.
 Demonstrating value to senior attorneys requires showing them not only how similar technology improved productivity for other types of businesses but also explaining how the product was adapted with legal workplaces in mind.

 How will the technology increase profitability?